nshkrdotcom/mcp_client/docs/adr/0011-client-features-architecture.md

 4. **Type safety**: Each module can define feature-specific structs and validation
 5. **Testable**: Each feature module can be tested independently with mock connections
 6. **Discoverable**: `h McpClient.Tools` shows all tool-related functions

+### Per-Tool Execution Modes

+Community feedback highlighted the need to distinguish tools that require shared session state (e.g., long-running SSE streams) from those that do not.
+Feature modules therefore treat `mode` as a first-class property:

+- `:stateful` (default) tools execute inside the Connection process and rely on the negotiated session.
+- `:stateless` tools execute in an isolated request process/task.
+When *all* tools on a connection are stateless, the Connection can run without maintaining a session ID.

+The feature layer surfaces this metadata via typed structs so library users can reason about execution without touching the core protocol machinery.
+ADR-0012 covers how the Connection responds to these declarations.

 ### Implementation Structure